CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Experiments and Results

 \subsection{Qualitative analysis}

-To provide a comprehensive comparison between the proposed \method~and U-Net, we present representative visualizations and qualitative evaluations. \method~is particularly effective in distinguishing cerebral vessels from the skull, instruments, and subtraction artifacts, thanks to its ability in learning temporal contrast flow dynamics.
-In Fig.~\ref{fig:qualitative_vessel}, we provide two visual comparisons of vessel segmentation results using U-Net and \method.
+To provide a comprehensive comparison between the proposed \method{} and U-Net, we present representative visualizations and qualitative evaluations. \method{} is particularly effective in distinguishing cerebral vessels from the subtraction artifacts, instruments, and subtraction artifacts, thanks to its ability to learn temporal contrast flow dynamics.
+In Figure~\ref{fig:qualitative_vessel}, we provide visual comparisons of vessel segmentation results using U-Net and \method.
 The error maps, shown in columns c and e, use orange to indicate false positives and light blue to indicate false negatives.
-We observe two scenarios, regions \#1 and \#3, where U-Net mistakenly recognizes subtraction artifacts and static instruments as vessels (column c), while \method~correctly avoids these errors (column e).
-Additionally, \method~is able to identify venous vessels, e.g., region \#2, surrounded by subtraction artifacts based on their temporal characteristics, whereas U-Net fails to detect them due to the presence of noise in the background.
+We identify two scenarios.
+First, in regions \#1 and \#3, where U-Net mistakenly recognizes subtraction artifacts and static instruments as vessels (column c), \method{} correctly avoids such misclassifications (column e).
+Furthermore, \method{} successfully identifies venous vessels, as shown in regions \#2 and \#4, even when they are surrounded by subtraction artifacts based on their temporal characteristics, whereas U-Net fails to detect them in the presence of noise in the background.

-Fig.~\ref{fig:qualitative_av} presents two examples illustrating the performance of U-Net and \method~in artery-vein segmentation.
-Compared to manual annotations (column a), \method~(column e) shows fewer errors than U-Net (column c).
-While U-Net performs well in recognizing large vessels such as proximal arteries and the superior sagittal sinus (SSS), it has limitations in correctly classifying distal arteries and veins, as highlighted in regions \#1 and \#2.
-In contrast, \method~achieves accurate classification in both small and large vessels, demonstrating its effectiveness in capturing spatial and temporal features.
+Figure~\ref{fig:qualitative_av} presents two examples illustrating the performance of U-Net and \method{} in artery-vein segmentation.
+Compared to manual annotations (column a), \method{} (column e) shows fewer errors than U-Net (column c).
+While U-Net performs well in recognizing large vessels such as proximal arteries and the superior sagittal sinus (SSS), it struggles to correctly classify distal arteries and veins, as highlighted in regions \#1 and \#2.
+In contrast, \method{} achieves accurate classification in both small and large vessels, demonstrating its effectiveness in capturing spatial and temporal features.
+Additional visual comparisons of these methods are available in the appendix.